chasewnelson/SARS-CoV-2-ORF3d/README.md

 ```

 ### <a name="additional-scripts"></a>Additional scripts

 * `extract_fasta_by_sites.pl` (*command-line script*)
 	* **Description**.
 Script to extract (excise; cut out) regions of a multiple sequence alignment, e.g., pull out specific genes.
 	* **Requirements**.
 Perl
 	* **Input**.
 Two unnamed arguments in the following order:
-		1. a FASTA file containing containing one or more aligned sequences
+		1. a `.fasta` file containing containing one or more aligned sequences
 		2. a`.gtf` file containing CDS products to extract.
 They need not really be CDS, but should be labelled as such in the file.
 Only works for forward-strand (+) products.
 	* **Output**.
-		1. one FASTA file for each CDS record in the GTF file.
-Just the DNA segment corresponding to the CDS coordinates of each record will be present in the resulting FASTA files.
+		1. one `.fasta` file for each CDS record in the GTF file.
+Just the DNA segment corresponding to the CDS coordinates of each record will be present in the resulting `.fasta` files.
 	* **Example**:

 ```Shell
 extract_fasta_by_sites.pl Wuhan_Hu_1.fasta Wuhan_Hu_1.gtf
 ```

 * `extract_seq_subset.py` (*command-line script*)
 	* **Description**.
-Script for extracting a subset of sequences from a FASTA based on header ID.
+Script for extracting a subset of sequences from a `.fasta` based on header ID.
 	* **Requirements**.
 Python packages Bio, os, sys
 	* **Input**.
 Two unnamed arguments in the following order:
-		1. a text file containing exactly one column of sequence IDs (FASTA headers)
+		1. a text file containing exactly one column of sequence IDs (`.fasta` headers)
-		2. a multiple sequence alignment of nucleotides in FASTA format	* **Output**.
+		2. a multiple sequence alignment of nucleotides in `.fasta` format	* **Output**.
-		1. A multiple sequence alignment in FASTA format based on the file given by argument 2, but including only those sequences with headers provided in the file given by argument 1.
+		1. A multiple sequence alignment in `.fasta` format based on the file given by argument 2, but including only those sequences with headers provided in the file given by argument 1.
 	* **Example**:

 ```Shell
 extract_seq_subset.py seq_ID_list.txt SARS-COV-2_ALN.fasta
 ```

 * `translate_nt_seq_file.pl` (*command-line script*)
 	* **Description**.
 Script to translate a file of (un-aligned) nucleotide sequences and print the proteins.
 	* **Requirements**.
 Perl
 	* **Input**.
 One unnamed argument:
-		1. one nucleotide FASTA file containing the original (un-aligned) coding nucleotide sequences (complete codon sets, *i.e.*, multiples of 3)
+		1. one nucleotide `.fasta` file containing the original (un-aligned) coding nucleotide sequences (complete codon sets, *i.e.*, multiples of 3)
 	* **Output**.
 		1. To STDOUT, print the translated sequences.
 	* **Example**: